PMprojetos/Areena_Match_Making/readme.md

 - ➕ Match scoring system with win/loss/tie logic
 - ➕ Pagination for GraphQL queries
 - ➕ Advanced tests focused on edge cases in scheduling
 - 🚀 Deploy to cloud using Kubernetes (AWS EKS or Azure AKS)
-- 🔁 CI/CD pipeline using GitHub Actions or GitLab CI
 - 📱 Frontend using Flutter or React
 - 🔐 Authentication and authorization (JWT/OAuth)